composer/composer/doc/05-repositories.md

 * **GitHub:** [github.com](https://github.com) (Git)
 * **BitBucket:** [bitbucket.org](https://bitbucket.org) (Git and Mercurial)

 The VCS driver to be used is detected automatically based on the URL.
+However, should you need to specify one for whatever reason, you can use `git`, `svn` or `hg` as the repository type instead of `vcs`.

 ### PEAR